Where to Watch Fourth of July Fireworks

 Austin

-Find food trucks, bingo, live music, a beer garden and more at Austin's Freedom Fest.
-Fireworks will take place July 4 at dusk in Bandshell Community Park.
+Find food trucks, bingo, live music, a beer garden, and more at Austin's Freedom Fest.
+Fireworks will take place July 4 at 10 p.m. in the Bandshell Community Park.

 Bemidji